chrisgoringe/cg-sigmas/README.md

 ## Version history

+*Update - 27/11/2025*
+- added Flux2Sigmas node and some discussion of Flux2 use of shift

 *Update - 3/11/2025*
 - added discussion of shift and the ExploreShift node
 - added discussion of 'lying sigmas'